 Imagine the girl who knows the Cruciatus Curse breaking down crying because she can’t believe she did that, she can’t ever believe she would and she knows she’s wrong and evil and tainted, and Ginny holding her while she cries and when she calms down, Hermione tells her the story of Regulus Black, and about how just because you made shit choices once that doesn’t mean you can’t make better ones now.

-Imagine that people have been dealing with this kind of horrible shit all through human history, and people are out there dealing with it today, and yes it absolutely sucks and it’s horrible and the scars it leaves are real and heartbreaking.
-Sometimes people are too badly hurt to go on, but also former child-soldiers play team games and laugh at funny stories and refugee kids with horrible stories love colouring books with bright colors and play games with the friends they’ve made in the camps.
+Imagine that people have been dealing with this kind of horrible shit all through human history, and people are out there dealing with it today, and yes it absolutely sucks and it’s horrible and the scars it leaves are real and heartbreaking and sometimes people are too badly hurt to go on, but also former child-soldiers play team games and laugh at funny stories and refugee kids with horrible stories love coloring books with bright colors and play games with the friends they’ve made in the camps.

-This is my favourite response so far, oh my goodness, thank you.
+This is my favorite response so far, oh my goodness, thank you.

 It hurts so much.

 P.S.
 I did not write this.
 I just found it on the internet.
-As I do not know the source, I am unable to credit it.
+As i do not know the source, I am unable to credit it to the creator.
 But let me say this, this post is beautiful…thank you to the one who created it. 🙂